-1. "Complex" derivative structures such as range notes, dual index notes, inverse floaters, leveraged or de-leveraged floating-rate notes, or any other complex variable-rate or structured note;

-- 2. Interest-only strips that are derived from a pool of mortgages, or any security that could result in zero interest accrual if held to maturity; - 3.
-Mortgage-backed pass-through securities; - 4.
-Other mortgage-backed securities; - 5.
-Collateralized mortgage obligations; and - 6.
-Asset-backed securities.
+- 1. "Complex" derivative structures such as range notes, dual index notes, inverse floaters, leveraged or de-leveraged floating-rate notes, or any other complex variable-rate or structured note; - 2.
+Interest-only strips that are derived from a pool of mortgages, or any security that could result in zero interest accrual if held to maturity; - 3.
+Non-agency mMortgage-backed pass-through securities; - 4.
+Other non-agency mortgage-backed securities; and - 5.
+Non-agency cCollateralized mortgage obligations; and. - 6.
+Asset-backed securities